VincentBailly/spy-property-reads/README.md

 A proxy handler which will be wrapped.
 This permits to create sophisticated proxy behaviors by composing simple handlers together.

-### Return value
+#### Return value

-This function return a proxy handler.
-A proxy can be instanciated with this handler or with another handler which adds more features to the proxy by wrapping it.
+This function returns a proxy handler.
+A proxy can be instanciated with this handler or with another handler which wraps it to adds more features.